-MOS certifications are for those looking to highlight their skills and demonstrate proficiencies in Microsoft Office programs, such as Word, Excel and PowerPoint.
+MOS certifications are for those looking to highlight their skills and demonstrate proficiencies in Microsoft Office 365 and Office programs, such as Word, Excel and PowerPoint.

 The certification program uses project-based testing for assessments of software-specific skills and knowledge.
 The projects test skills as they would in the real world and validate your abilities with the full features of each application.

 Some of your abilities that are measured include the following: